Shower System Rough-In Checklist Before Tiling the Wall

 • Temporary test plugs or caps

 The goal is simple: find leaks while the wall is still open.
-If something needs to be tightened, resealed or replaced, this is the right time to do it.
+If a fitting needs to be tightened, resealed, or replaced, this is the right time to do it.

-A shower system can look beautiful but still feel uncomfortable if the outlets are placed in the wrong positions.
-Before tiling, confirm the height and location of each outlet based on the actual bathroom layout and the people who will use the shower.
+A shower system can look beautiful but still feel awkward if the outlets are in the wrong places.
+Before tiling, confirm the location of each outlet using the actual bathroom layout, not just a generic drawing.

-Shower outlet layout guide showing recommended positions for rain shower, handheld shower, mixing valve, and diverter control.
+Shower outlet layout guide showing rain shower handheld shower mixing valve diverter and tub spout locations before tiling

-Outlet height and position should be checked before waterproofing and tile installation.
+Outlet height and position should be confirmed before waterproofing and tile installation.

 Review the placement of: